arconsis/twitch-lamp/README.md

 ## Project explanation
 We are building a lamp that will turn on as soon, as the [arconsis Twitch stream](https://www.twitch.tv/arconsis) goes live.

-The lamp is a chap lamp from amazon that runs on battery and USB power.
+The lamp is a cheap lamp from amazon that runs on battery and USB power.
 It has three states - off, fading in to on, pulsing.

 To control the lamp we are using a NodeMCU with an ESP8266 on it.